RoadieHQ/marketing-site/content/docs/catalog/previewing-changes/index.md

 Currently, previewing changes to a `catalog-info.yaml` files is not well-supported in Backstage.
 Modifications to entities always override the full state of an existing entity within the catalog.

 However, you can still do testing and previews if needed by essentially creating a new component manually.
-Roadie provides two diffrent ways of doing this.
+Roadie provides two different ways of doing this.

 ### Using your version control system or other supported catalog-info.yaml file location